SC-SGS/microtrafficsim/README.md

 This software is still in an experimental state.

+## Current contributors

+**Fabian Franzelin**
+has been our supervisor for the first 6 months and he is still helping us in monthly/weekly meetings with advices and his experience.

+**Maximilian Luz**
+is part of our team since beginning.
+He has written the OSM parser and is our visualization guy.

+**Dominic Parga Cacheiro**
+is part of our team since beginning.
+His job is managing organizational work, he developes and improves the vehicle/traffic logic and implements the user interface.

-## Contributors
+## Former contributors
 Some people have worked on this project, but there is no right place to name them.
 Thus we name them here.

-**Fabian Franzelin**
-has been our supervisor for the first 6 months and he is still helping us in monthly/weekly meetings with advices and his experience.

 **Jan-Oliver Schmidt**
 has been part of our team in the very first 6 months.
 He worked at the single-laned traffic logic and our first paper.